plone/training/mastering-plone/eggs1.rst

     $ ./bin/buildout

-After restarting Plone with :command:`./bin/instance fg` the new add-on :py:mod:`ploneconf.site` is available for install like PloneFormGen or Plone True Gallery.
+After restarting Plone with :command:`./bin/instance fg` the new add-on :py:mod:`ploneconf.site` is available for install like EasyForm or Plone True Gallery.

 We will not install it now since we did not add any of our own code or configuration yet.
 Let's do that next.